 Anna was headhunted to Microsoft in 1999 and was the first anthropologist in the company.
 She was the Chief Design Anthropologist for Windows, MSN, Windows Live, mobile services, embedded software solutions and digital media.
 Her experience working for Boeing and for Microsoft and in a wide range of sectors, including software development, advertising, transportation, retail, banking, public services and governmental policymaking, has given her global recognition for her work in trends related to technology, digital transformation, strategy and change management in the age of turbulence.

-Much of Anna´s work relates to the impact of rapid change on companies and organisations and the subsequent challenges in how to meet the increasing demands of both employees and customers.
-In the last 10 years Anna had an increasing focus on planetary-centric perspective as well.
+Much of Anna's work relates to the impact of rapid change on companies and organisations and the subsequent challenges in how to meet the increasing demands of both employees and customers.
+In the last 10 years, Anna has increasingly focused on planetary-centric perspectives as well.
 In addition to working at Halogen, a design and transdisciplinary consultancy, she lectures at universities worldwide and sits on the board of Design without Borders Foundation and Design without Borders Africa, solving challenges in LMIC countries.

 'Working on the edge in transformation and paradigm shifts'

 This talk is a series of reflections from a design anthropological perspective about the future of design and the role of designers.
 Anna's job has been to unveil truths for organisations: making the known unknown and making the unknown known.
 She has always said that there is no one truth, and that in any argument - both sides are correct – but only partially.
 The answer to what transforms organisations lies in the premise that no one discipline is best and that no one discipline alone will solve the challenges we are facing.